elnappo/dotfiles/README.md

 # elnappo’s dotfiles [![Build Status](https://travis-ci.org/elnappo/dotfiles.svg?branch=master)](https://travis-ci.org/elnappo/dotfiles)

-These are my dotfiles.
+These are my dotfiles, they can be used under macOS and Linux (mainly Arch Linux but Ubuntu is also supported).
+What is special about it is that Ansible is used to configure and sync your system settings.
+This has many advantages in contrast to simple bash scripts or a `Makefile`.

 ## Features

-* sync your homebrew taps, formulas, casks, python packages and gems with `$ brewsync`
-* update brew and the dotfiles repository with `$ update`
+* update packages (homebrew, pacman, apt) and the dotfiles repository with `$ update`
 * update your settings (dotfiles) with `$ dotfiles`
+* sync your packages with `$ brewsync` between hosts
+* Try to use consistent color theme and fonts between all components
 * set some macOS defaults (`dotfiles/ansible/tasks/macos_defaults.yml`)
+* set some Arch Linux specific options (`dotfiles/ansible/tasks/arch.yml`)
-* dnsmasq with dnscrypt for encrypted and localy cached DNS queries
+* dnsmasq with dnscrypt for encrypted and locally cached DNS queries (macOS only)
 * try to keep `~/` clean
 * configuration is mainly handled by Ansible (playbook: `~/.dotfiles/ansible/dotfiles.yml`)

+## Included configurations

+* OS
+  * macOS
+  * Arch Linux
+  * Ubuntu / (CentOS)
+* curl
+* fish / zsh / bash
+* GTK
+* i3 (i3blocks)
+* iTerm 2
+* SSH
+* Terminator
+* Termite
+* tmux
+* Transmission
+* Vim
+* Visual Studio Code
+* Wget

 ## Install (for me)

 ```bash
 $ git clone https://github.com/elnappo/dotfiles.git ~/.dotfiles
 $ cd ~/.dotfiles/init